labstructbioinf/pLM-BLAST/README.md

 The batch size (number of sequences per batch) is set with the `-bs` option.
 Setting `-bs` to `0` activates the adaptive mode, in which the batch size is set so that all included sequences have no more than 3000 residues (this value can be changed with `--res_per_batch`).

 The use of `--gpu` is highly recommended for large datasets.
-To run `embeddings.py` on multiple GPUs, specify `-nproc X` where `X` is the number of GPU devices you want to use.
+To run `embeddings` on multiple GPUs, specify `-nproc X` where `X` is the number of GPU devices you want to use.

 ### Checkpointing feature

 When dealing with large databases, it may be helpful to resume previously stopped or interrupted computations.
-When `embeddings.py` encounters an exception or keyboard interrupt, the main process captures the actual computation steps in the checkpoint file.
+When `embeddings` encounters an exception or keyboard interrupt, the main process captures the actual computation steps in the checkpoint file.
 If you want to resume, type:

 ```bash
 embeddings resume database